tarwn/lessthandot-hugo/blogs/content/posts/2010-07-18-rid-lookup-sql-tuning.md

 To portray the data, indexes and query we will step through recreating the exact situation that occurred.

 First step will be to create a database that we can work in.
-We will then create an item table and load the item table from use of the AdventureWorks database table, “Production.Product”.
+We will then create an item table and load the item table from use of the AdventureWorks database table, "Production.Product".

 > <span class="MT_red">Note: AdventureWorks can be used for this entire recreation but to retain the database as it is the secondary database was created for example purposes.</span>